kelseyhightower/kube-cert-manager/README.md

 > Note: The LetsEncrypt user account is not deleted from the `kube-cert-manager` internal database to prevent hitting LetsEncrypt rate limits on account registrations.
 Accounts can also be used by multiple certificates so we keep them around even if the account is not being used.

-#### Recreating a Certificate
+### Recreating a Certificate

-Submitting the previously deleted certificate configuration to the Kubernetes API server will cause the `kube-cert-manager` to reuse the existing LetsEncrypt account associated with the email address defined for the certificate.
+Submitting a previously deleted Certificate configuration to the Kubernetes API server will cause the `kube-cert-manager` to reuse the existing LetsEncrypt account associated with the email address defined for the certificate.
 If a valid LetsEncrypt certificate is available it will be downloaded and used when recreating the Kubernetes TLS secret.

 ```
 kubectl create -f certificates/hightowerlabs-com.yaml